benTheBike/test-repo/README.md

 # test-repo

-Just a test repository.
+## What is this?
+Made this repository so I can mess with Github's API (https://developer.github.com/v3/).
 Nothing to see here.